reversesigh/cosmos_node-initial_setup/07_upgrade_note.md

 ## A note on upgrades
-Later on when you need to run a chain upgrade, you can simply return to your cloned repo and run:
+Later on when you need to run a chain upgrade, you can simply return to your cloned repo and run `make install` again after fetching and checking out the new binary version.
+Start by directing yourself to your github/gaia folder:

+`cd gaia`
 `git fetch --tags`

 New tags will post, verify version tag with official announcements and then run: